BranchMetrics/Branch-iOS-Invite-SDK/README.md

 This same code also triggers the recording of an event with Branch.
 If this is the first time a user has opened the app, an "install" event is registered.
 Every subsequent time the user opens the app, it will trigger an "open" event.
 This project is built with, and currently relies on, Cocoapods.
 To add this project to your app, add the following to your Podfile

-## 4. Retrieving Personal Invite Parameters from Session Init
+## 4. Retrieving Invite Parameters from Session Init

 When you call Branch initSession and register the callback, if the user had just clicked an invite link, you can retrieve the individual parameters by using the Branch keys listed below.